sammorton11/CryptoApp/README.md

 # CryptoApp

 Crypto Currency application build in Android Studio using Kotlin.
 This is my favorite project that I've built!
-The first page displays the list of the top coins in the market.
-When the user clicks a coin, they are brought to the selected coins detail page where they can view the current data on that coin.
+The first page displays the list of the top 100 coins in the market.
+When the user clicks a coin, they are brought to the detail page where they can view the current data on the selected coin.

 - MVVM
 - Clean Architecture for scalability and ease of testing